osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Groups"></a>

-Get Data Groups for a specified Data View
+Gets the collection of Groups that resolved for a data view.

 ### Request
 ```text